AJWest22/MS4/README.md

  - As the owner of this site, I want superusers to have the abiity to create, edit, update and read the blog posts they have made.

  - As the owner, I want all blogposts to be relevent to the site

+ - As the owner of this site, I want the ability to create, edit and delete blogs.

+ - As the owner of this site, I want the ability to delete reviews if I find them inappropriate